beaker-project/beaker-project.org/dev/proposals/dynamic-virtualization.rst

 Host filtering
 ~~~~~~~~~~~~~~

-Beaker will translate memory and local disk requirements for x86 and x86_64
+Beaker will translate memory and virtual CPU requirements for x86 and x86_64
 hosts into suitable queries against the available VM "flavours" in OpenStack.
 If a suitable flavour is available, and there are no other specific hardware
 requirements for the recipe, then that recipe will be considered a candidate